 - The BD Code of Conduct includes our policies on human rights and prohibits the use of forced, prison, indentured, bonded or involuntary labor in all of BD's operations.
-BD is committed to conducting business in a manner that is compliant with all applicable laws, including employment and human rights laws and regulations wherever we have operations; - The BD Global Human Rights Policy outlines our policy on human rights in more detail; - BD Expectations for Suppliers (updated as part of our biannual update process in FY'2023) prohibits the use of involuntary labor of any kind, including slave labor, indentured/debt labor, forced labor, or prison labor or any other human rights abuses by BD suppliers. - The BD Global Speaking Up Policy BD encourages and expects all associates and agents to speak up about any actual or suspected violations of laws, regulations, the BD Code of Conduct, BD Policies, or relevant industry codes, except as prohibited by law, as per its Global Speaking Up Policy.
+BD is committed to conducting business in a manner that is compliant with all applicable laws, including employment and human rights laws and regulations wherever we have operations; - The BD Global Human Rights Policy which outlines our policy on human rights in more detail.
+In FY24, we enhanced our Human Rights Policy to include our values with respect to environmental justice and our acknowledgment of the human right to water. - BD Expectations for Suppliers (updated biannually) prohibits the use of involuntary labour of any kind, including slave labor, indentured/debt labour, forced labour, or prison labour, prohibits child labour, and any other human rights abuses by BD suppliers.
+This document details the minimum standards that all our suppliers must meet with regards to human rights in addition to other topics. - The BD Global Speak Up Policy encourages and expects all associates and agents to speak up about any actual or suspected violations of laws, regulations, the BD Code of Conduct, BD Policies, or relevant industry codes, except as prohibited by law, as per its Global Speaking Up Policy.
 Those that speak up in good faith are protected against any form of retaliation or discipline.